tim-lu-dev/lookawry/README.md

 ![Logo](https://github.com/tim-lu-dev/lookawry/blob/main/screenshot.png)

-Look Awry is an open-source application that leverages local AI technology to retrieve data from your SQL databases using natural language queries.
+Look Awry is an open-source **Rust** Tauri application.
+Look Awry leverages local AI technology to retrieve data from your SQL databases using natural language queries.
 Inspired by philosopher Slavoj Žižek's book, the name "Look Awry" represents a new approach to database interaction—no need to write SQL queries manually; simply ask your question, and get results instantly.

 ## Table of Contents